Chima-Peter/Construction_Dashboard/README.md

    - Check the detailed information about the selected project, including:
      - **Project Progress**: View the current progress of the project, usually represented as a percentage.
      - **Resource Allocation**: See how resources are distributed and utilized within the project.
-     - **Budget Tracking**: Review the budget status, including total budget, spent amount, and remaining balance.
+     - **Budget Tracking**: Review the budget status, including total budget and spent amount.

 4. **Visualize Data**
    - Explore visual representations such as charts and graphs that provide insights into project progress, resource usage, and budget expenditure.